 Let's take Sony's PlayStation 5 as an example.

-This tech product was available for pre-order way before the actual launch date.
+This tech product was available for pre-order way before the actual launch and availability date itself.

 Because the business can secure the demand and cash flow.
 While the pre-order customers, especially loyal fans, can assure that they'll have their hands on the newest product.